djipco/webmidi/website/docs/roadmap/under-evaluation.md

 * Allow the first argument of `output.playNote( )` to be ‘0:0’ as ‘A0’, ‘7:3’ as ‘E:3’ and so on.

-* Add a "mute" button for inputs/outputs
+* Add a "mute" option for inputs/outputs

 * Include the ability to add MIDI event listeners at the WebMidi.js level ([Issue #138](https://github.com/djipco/webmidi/issues/138))

-* Emit events on `send()` so outbound MIDI messages can be listen for ([Discussion #171](https://github.com/djipco/webmidi/discussions/171))
+* Emit events on `send()` so outbound MIDI messages can be listened for ([Discussion #171](https://github.com/djipco/webmidi/discussions/171))

 * Add a `stopAllNotes()` method